contensis/docs-management-http/roles/create-a-role.md

 #### Project does not exist

-A project must exist to be able to create roles.
-If you attempt to create an role in a project which doesn't exist you will get the following response.
+Roles are project specific.
+If you attempt to create a role in a project which does not exist you will get the following response.

 ```json
 {